MuhammadAlaminMir/Learning_C_Sharp/3_OOPS/1_OOP_Basics/2_Class.md

 ### **2.2 Access Modifiers**

+## A class has only two access modifiers which is: public and internal, internal is the default access modifiers for class.

+## Access modifiers for the class members:

 **Purpose:** Control the visibility and accessibility of class members

 | Modifier | Accessibility | Usage |